Canada Open Work Permit: Requirements, Eligibility, Process & Documents for Indians

 Gather Category-Specific Proof Documents

-Collect the evidence specific to your category: marriage certificate and spouse's TEER 0/1 employment letter for worker SOWP; spouse's 16+ month master's program letter for student SOWP; DLI graduation letter for PGWP; Express Entry AOR for BOWP.
+Collect the evidence specific to your category: marriage certificate and principal's employment letter with NOC and TEER for worker SOWP (TEER 0/1, or priority-sector 2/3; 16+ months remaining); principal student's 16+ month master's, doctoral, or select professional program letter for student SOWP; DLI graduation letter for PGWP; Express Entry AOR for BOWP.

 Prepare the Online Application